The Mitra Lab is a dedicated space for exploration and curiosity through research of Cell and Molecular Biology and Microbiology.

 Dr. Mitra's Cell & Molecular Biology and Biochemistry Research Lab

 Department of Mathematics, Sciences and Technology, Biology Program

 Department of Mathematics, Sciences and Technology, Biology Program, UWG

 ORCID iD: https://orcid.org/0000-0001-8391-8375

 I have initiated the work of creating an undergraduate mentorship program that will bridge former UWG biology majors, who have successful careers in STEM fields, with current UWG STEM majors.
 My former successful UWG Bio major students are sharing their career experiences and offering valuable mentorship to guide the UWG Biology major students in their career paths.
 Topics of interest in the program are: different jobs for Biology majors, preparation needed for such jobs, CV and personal statement writing, preparation for a job/school interviews and even going through a “mock” interview” via Skype.
-As the program evolves, I will involve my research collaborators from other institutions, to seek out successful undergrads from their departments to join the program.
 The bridge currently operates informally via e-mails, Skype, professional (LinkedIn) and social network (Face Book) websites and to some extent via my research lab website.

 Current UWG Bio major/graduate students are welcome to contact me in person (room 253 or room 221 of the Bio building) or via e-mail, if they need career guidance from one of my former successful research students.